Healthy Sweet Potato Muffins

 - ⅓ cup chopped pecans

-- 2 tablespoons almond or oat flour
+- 2 tablespoons almond flour, or gluten free oat flour

 - 1 tablespoon pure maple syrup